-The CSAR PhD Student Award of £1,000 is intended to recognise outstanding research with real world application and to assist students to pursue their research or careers.
+The 2019 CSAR PhD Student Awards of £1,000 each, are intended to recognise outstanding research with real world application and to assist students to pursue their research or careers.

-The award is open to students, in any discipline at the University of Cambridge, currently studying for their Ph.D. at the deadline for application.
-Selection of applicants will be at the discretion of the CSAR Student Award Committee.
+The awards are open to students, in any discipline at the University of Cambridge, currently studying for their Ph.D. at the deadline for application.
+Selection of applicants will be at the discretion of the CSAR PhD Student Awards Committee.

-The applicant was initially required to submit a description of their research and its real world application, of no more than 100 words, online, by 10 December 2017.
+The applicant is initially required to submit online a description of their research and its real world application, in no more than 100 words, by 23:59, on Sunday 9 December 2018.

 Where research is being undertaken as part of a team, the applicant is required to include an estimate of their personal contribution to the project and include the contact information of a team leader, who can verify their involvement.